Search Filter

 Neglect

-Neglect is the most common form of abuse in the UK.
-Neglect can be life threatening and should be treated with the same urgency as other types of abuse.
+Neglect is the mostly frequently identified form of child abuse in the UK.
+Neglect can be life threatening and should be treated with the same urgency as other forms of abuse.

 -